NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 }
 ```

-When certain interface is no longer needed, it should to be unloaded so that the underlying shared library which implements it can be released.
+When a certain interface is no longer needed, it should be unloaded so that the underlying shared library which implements it can be released.
 This is achieved with the following API:

 ```cpp
 //!
 Unloads an interface for a specific NVIGI feature